 Racing bikes from 4.500$

-Racing bikes from 4.500$, or also “Sky is the Limit” – general differences in terms of performance are difficult to spot here and is often not related to the price.
-It’s all about personal preference, high-tech gameplay and the last grams of weight.
+Racing bikes from 4.500$, or also “Sky is the Limit” – general differences in terms of performance are difficult to spot here and are often not related to the price.
+It’s all about personal preference, high-tech gameplay, and the last grams of weight.